Symbian9/qmapshack-doc-wiki/DocGetQMapStack.md

 If you prefer more or less stable releases have a look at the [_download_](https://bitbucket.org/maproom/maproom/downloads) section.
 You have to download and unpack the \*tar.gz files.

 Anyway you should end up with a directory containing the source code.
-Let's say the directory's name is _MapRoom_.
-Create anther directory next to _MapRoom_:
+Let's say the directory's name is _QMapShack_.
+Create anther directory next to _QMapShack_:

-    mkdir build_MapRoom
+    mkdir build_QMapShack

 And then:

-    cd build_MapRoom
+    cd build_QMapShack
-    ccmake ../MapRoom
+    ccmake ../QMapShack

 You might want to change _CMAKE_INSTALL_PREFIX_ from _/usr/local_ to _/usr_.
-And you might want to edit the file _CMakeLists.txt_ in _MapRoom_.
+And you might want to edit the file _CMakeLists.txt_ in _QMapShack_.
 Line 5 and 6:

     # has to be removed later on
     set(CMAKE_PREFIX_PATH /opt/Qt/5.3/gcc_64/)